idptools/dodo/docs/guide.md

 away.
 The bond is therefore not merely hard to get right, it is geometrically unsatisfiable.

 DODO aims the carbon at the nitrogen and leaves the bond long — around 2.2 Å against an ideal 1.33 — rather than writing two atoms into the same space, and reports every seam where it does.
-On dnmt3a that is 4–6 bonds depending on the conformer, out of 911.
-Nothing impossible is written
-anywhere: measured over three structures at three seeds each, `--backbone` introduces **zero** atom pairs closer than the 1.00 Å floor below which no real bond exists.
+Measured over three structures at five seeds each, that is 4 such bonds on dnmt3a (of 911 residues), 6 on arf19 and 10 on p300, identically at every seed.

+Where the carbon and its oxygen go is **checked, not merely constructed**, and that distinction was earned the hard way.
+Three successive versions placed them by geometry alone and each was blind to one more neighbour: aiming the carbon at the anchor's nitrogen made the two collinear and threw the carbonyl onto an arbitrary axis (O 0.6 Å from its own alpha carbon); holding the residue's own N–CA–C angle instead left the oxygen 0.975 Å from that nitrogen; putting the oxygen trans to the nitrogen left it 0.96 Å from the anchor's CB.
+The placement now sweeps the one free azimuth and rejects any position that collides.
+Over the same 15 runs, `--backbone` introduces **zero** atom pairs closer than the 1.00 Å floor below which no real bond exists, and **zero** damage to any residue's own internal geometry.

 :::{note}
 The obvious fix is to leave the seam residue un-rebuilt so its alpha carbon is input geometry, and